BiTS Fellows

 Achim Harzheim

-Achim is a scientist working at the intersection of physics and biotechnology.
-Following a PhD studying nanoscale thermoelectric phenomena, he developed MEMS sensors and resonators, then joined a startup combining engineered proteins with a semiconductor platform for direct-readout biosensing.
-He currently works with super resolution microscopy to map protein interactions and aggregation in the cell for drug discovery.
+Achim is a scientist at the intersection of physics and biotech.
+Following a PhD studying nanoscale thermoelectric phenomena, he developed MEMS sensors and resonators, then joined a startup integrating engineered proteins with a semiconductor platform for direct-readout biosensing.
+He currently works on protein based continuous in vivo biosensing.

 Anna-Lena Schindl